ShockJake/Network-Programming-UJ/DiscogsReleaseFinder/Readme.md

-# Musical releases finder
+# Discogs Informer

-Program that parses artist's releases, for provided name od artist.
+Program that parses artist's releases and groups in which all members played, for provided name od artist.
 Using Discogs REST API.

-After running program and providing artist name as input argument program sends **GET** requests to Discogs website, where Discogs API searches required data and sends a JSON file with list of releases or members of specific group, next step - program *filters* data and writes result to the **stdout**.
+After running program and providing artist name (or artist ID for members history) as input argument program sends **GET** requests to Discogs website, where Discogs API searches required data and sends a **JSON** file with list of releases or members of specific group, next step - program *filters* data and writes result to the **stdout**.

 ### Project structure: